-In K-6 all students are allocated to one of three Houses.
+Junior School students are allocated to one of three Houses.
 Each house is divided vertically and students participate in carnivals and school activities within their House.
-Pastoral Care of students is the responsibility of the class teacher, supported by all staff, our College psychologist and Head of K-6.
+Pastoral Care of students is the responsibility of the class teacher, supported by all staff, our College psychologist and Head of Junior School.

-The K-6 Houses are named after famous Australian pioneers in different fields.
+The Houses are named after famous Australian pioneers in different fields.

 Chisholm (1808-1877) – Caroline Chisholm was known as ‘the emigrant’s friend’.
 She earned this title for her work with poor migrants to Australia last century.
 She graced the $5 note for more than 20 years and is remembered as a social activist and philanthropist.

 Flynn (1880-1951) – Rev. John Flynn was the Presbyterian minister to the outback.
 He founded the Royal Flying Doctor Service, School of the Air and many other services to outback people.
 He wanted to create a ‘mantle of safety’ over the inland.
 His face is on the $20 note.

 Walton (1915-2009) – Nancy Bird-Walton was a pioneering woman aviatrix who was the youngest woman to hold a commercial pilot’s licence at 19.
 She worked for the Royal Flying Doctor Service becoming known as the angel of the Outback.